SIBO Part C: The Trauma of Food.

 - Broccoli, Cauliflower, cabbage, peas.
 Not OK in the Robin Berlin Method, Cauliflower is high Fodmap.
 But these are OK in other diets.

 - Basmati rice – OK or disaster?
-It’s OK on the phased diet, super high points on the FTD.
+It’s OK on the SIBO phased diet, super high points on the FTD.

 - Splenda – the devil (Dr Pimentel) or just fine (Dr Robbillard)